-Teacher candidates complete initial coursework in writing, foundations, adolescent development, ESOL, and their content area.
+Teacher candidates complete initial coursework in writing, foundations, adolescent development, culturally responsive teaching (ESOL 540), and their content area.
 They meet their potential mentor and secure their student teaching placement.
 Once placed, teacher candidates and mentors confirm expectations for the first week of school.